sofpn/rprimer/README.md

 `getConsensusProfile()` takes a `Biostrings::DNAMultipleAlignment` object as input and returns all the information needed for the subsequent design process.
-Masked positions will be excluded.
+Masked positions in the alignment will be excluded.

 ``` r
  myConsensusProfile <- getConsensusProfile(myAlignment, iupacThreshold = 0.05)
 ```

-The output can be coerced to a tibble or data frame:
+The output can be coerced to a tibble or data frame, and looks like:

 ``` r
 tibble::as_tibble(myConsensusProfile)